PICA blog

 3. Peel off the release film.

-4. Align the conductive pins of the IC chip or FPC with the board.
+4. Align the conductive pins of the IC chip or Flexible Printed Circuit with the board.

 5. Final bonding.
 ACF effectiveness verification includes Peel strength tests, open-short circuit tests, cross-section tests, and, if necessary, thermal shock tests under cold and hot cycles.